CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/install-ansible-on-linux.md

   3. Once the blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not use the application until you have received this email notification.

 ### Pricing
 The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
-There are no costs for using ansible, it is free software.
+There are no costs for using ansible, it is free open source software.

 ### About Ansible
 Ansible is open source, python oriented automation software.
 It is supported by Ansible.com, and a wide variety of web resources.  ##CenturyLink does not provide support for Ansible##